solana-labs/solana/docs/src/operations/guides/vote-accounts.md

 with a live validator.

-Note that vote account key rotation has no effect on the stake accounts that have been delegate to the vote account.
+Note that vote account key rotation has no effect on the stake accounts that have been delegated to the vote account.
 For example it is possible to use key rotation to transfer all authority of a vote account from one entity to another without any impact to staking rewards.